Outdoor Lighting Installation Cost

 Floodlight Cost

 Floodlights are another very popular type of outdoor lighting.
-These lights provide a high-intensity broad-beam pathway.
+These lights give a high-intensity, broad beam of light.
 The average cost for floodlights is around £4 to £80 per light.
 However, this will depend on the size and style of the light.

 Floodlights are great because they are very long-lasting, especially when they have LED bulbs.
 They are also extremely safe due to their weatherproofing qualities.
 This can help to reduce any risks of fire or electrical incidents.
 Floodlights are not the best for properties with large external areas, as most of them do not exceed 200 watts.